 Monte Carlo Simulation for Estimating Pi ¶

+Monte Carlo methods are widely used for numerical simulations, optimization problems, and probabilistic modeling.
+One of the classic problems that showcase the power of Monte Carlo simulations is estimating the value of $\pi$.
 The idea is simple: randomly generate points inside a square and count how many fall within a quarter-circle.
 The ratio of points inside the quarter-circle to the total number of points gives an approximation of $\pi$.

 This approach leverages the relationship between the areas of a quarter circle (with radius $r$) and its bounding square (with side length r):